Reeom/Reeom/README.md

 # Hi there 👋, I'm Reeneir

 I am a web application, front-end, back-end developer.
+I have been exploring web developing for a year plus two years experience working on my projects.

 ## What I do